bitzec/web-wallet/README.md

 MyZENWallet which is the original client-side browser-based wallet for ZenCASH.

 # Running locally
-Download one of the releases, goto the `dist` folder and double click `index.html`
+Download one of the releases, goto the `docs` folder and double click `index.html`

 # Dev
 ```shell